buildsi/Smeagle/README.md

 Currently, the [VERSION](VERSION) file is only parsed into the automated container build, and this container is used for the [build-abi-containers](https://github.com/buildsi/build-abi-containers) repository.
 It is not parsed into Smeagle proper.
+The Smeagle version (produced by the client) is defined in the [CMakeLists.txt](CMakeLists.txt).
+So yes, you currently need to update it in both places.
+We will fix this in the future so it's better.

 ## Develop using a container